TV miniseries review: Great Expectations (BBC, 2011), directed by Brian Kirk

 Little orphan Pip lives in the marshes with his blacksmith uncle (Shaun Dooley) and greedy aunt (Claire Rushbrook).
 He reckons he’ll be a blacksmith too when he grows up.
 One day, he comes across an escaped convict, Abel Magwitch (Ray Winstone), and helps him – he’s too terrified not to – and thinks nothing more of it.
 Especially not since the lady, Miss Havisham (Gillian Anderson), from the big house wants him to come and play with her adopted daughter, Estella.

 And Pip does.
-At first, they’re reluctant playmates, but they grow up and get educated together, and little Pip gets his hopes up about marrying Estella when he’s older.
+At first, the children are reluctant playmates, but they grow up and get educated together, and little Pip gets his hopes up about marrying Estella when he’s older.

-When Pip (Douglas Booth) is older, and so is Vanessa (Vanessa Kirby) … he gets a scholarship of sorts, to go to London and learn to be a gentleman.
+When Pip (Douglas Booth) is older he gets a scholarship of sorts, to go to London and learn to be a gentleman.
 The benefactor wishes to remain anonymous, but this must be the work of Miss Havisham!
-And so Pip goes to the big city, learns to be a toff, and tries hard to squander all his money, hoping to marry Estelle at the end of it …
+And so Pip goes to the big city, learns to be a toff, and tries hard to squander all his money, hoping to marry Estella (Vanessa Kirby) at the end of it.

 Also starring Jack Roth as Dolge Orlick, David Suchet as Jaggers, Paul Rhys as Compeyson, Mark Addy as Pumblechook, Harry Lloyd as Herbert Pocket, Mary Roscoe as Hannah, and Susan Lynch as Molly.